It doesn’t have to be complicated.

-Now lets look at Ember.
+Now let’s look at Ember.
 Remember, our goal here is to get our application out of Drupal and into Ember without a lot of work.
 Simplicity is key.
-To do that, we use models, so our build ends up in Ember looking like this:
+To do that, we use models.

-The data is not as controlled as it might be in other APIs, so we specify the reverse field using a bi-directional reference, like this:
+The data is not as controlled as it might be in other APIs, so we specify the reverse field using a bi-directional reference.

 Trent ran into a few hiccups trying to write such a pared-down app.

 Unlike JSON, Drupal doesn’t give a time zone stamp, but assumes times to be in UTC.
 To avoid any custom coding the point of this exercise Trent just used UTC as if it were the right time.
 Ideally, the data would come out with a time zone marker.

 Trent found himself stumped trying to make authentication work with JSON web tokens on a short time budget.
 Instead, he sidestepped the problem by using local storage.
 Could we have used the Drupal Flag module?
 Sure.
 But Trent wanted to keep his thin, pure-HTML, 2.8 MB package as slim as possible.

 Dealing with naming conventions between Drupal and Ember was a headache for Trent, but also showed off one of Ember’s strengths.
 When he couldn’t figure out how to strip and reserialize his data without messing up how Ember handles relationships, he went to the Ember community for help.
 Sure enough, someone had already built a solution for just that problem: the ember-data-drupal module.